swing-collection/.github/profile/README.md

 ## Introduction

-The Django Swing Collection is a suite of packages and tools designed to streamline the process of bootstrapping Django projects.
+The Swing Collection is a suite of packages and tools designed to streamline the process of bootstrapping Django projects.
 This collection aims to provide developers with a starting point by incorporating essential functionalities commonly needed in web applications.

 _website:_ [swing.dj](https://www.swing.dj)